Apptest.ai Integration for Azure DevOps: Automate Your App Testing

 - Alignment settings using the

-command in Bash may cause misaligned columns in the results.Despite these limitations, Azure DevOps continues to evolve, and such issues are expected to improve in the future.
+printfcommand in Bash may cause misaligned columns in the results.Despite these limitations, Azure DevOps continues to evolve, and such issues are expected to improve in the future.

 Managing Test Results

-file as a detailed HTML report.
-Additionally, an XML document in JUnit Test result format is stored in test-results/apptestai/result.xml
+Test results are automatically saved in the test-results/apptest.ai/result.html file as a detailed HTML report.
+Additionally, an XML document in JUnit Test result format is stored in test-results/apptestai/result.xml.

 You can save these files using the various deploy features provided by Azure DevOps.
 Below is an example of publishing the results as an artifact and test result in Azure.